God’s mother tongue

 For years I’ve been overcomplicating it.
 Pinballing between “I write poetry” and “I am a poet”, when neither holds the key to my creative freedom or identity.

-I am more poem than poetry.
+I am more poem than poet.
 More written than writer.
 More story than author.
 I am free to simultaneously carry and cast off the weight of the title (“poet”) because I am the thing itself.

 Subscribe to SHAWNDRA LUCAS.